Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

         - found helpful code here https://stackoverflow.com/questions/9415851/how-to-change-the-background-image-of-a-button-using-javascript)
     4)  Having trouble getting final update for win/lose display update before alert.
 Tried window.location.reload() before alert.
 Will keep trying.
+    5)  Had to use AVIF image format to get faster Lighthouse performance results.
+        However, initial compression resulted in incorrect colors.
+        So I found - [Squoosh](https://squoosh.app/editor) was a better AVIF converter and preserved colors on IOS/Safari 16, which is needed to see AVIF on Apple phones, laptops and desktops.

 ## Deployment